 A seventh-generation Mississippian, he was born in Holmes County, then the poorest county in the poorest state in America.
-The first newspaper to hire him was the Oxford Eagle, the smallest daily in the state (and possibly the universe).
-They gave him the much envied job title of “Yalobusha County Correspondent.”
-He has since worked in more than sixty countries or territories, covering civil wars or violent uprisings in Bosnia, Rwanda, Burundi, the Democratic Republic of Congo, Ethiopia, Uganda, Sierra Leone and Liberia, as well as the U.S. Embassy bombing in Kenya.
-This work inspired crime novelist Elmore Leonard, a longtime friend, to use him as the basis and namesake for a foreign correspondent in “Cuba Libre.”
+His newspaper work includes stops at the Miami Herald, the Detroit Free Press and seventeen years at The Washington Post.
+As a foreign correspondent, he was based in Poland and Zimbabwe, working in more than sixty countries or territories, covering civil wars or violent uprisings in Europe, the Mid-East and Africa.
+Elmore Leonard, a longtime friend, used him as the basis and namesake for a character in “Cuba Libre.”

 His memoir, Love in the Driest Season, was named one of the best 25 Books of 2004 by Publisher’s Weekly, the American Bookseller’s Association, the New York City Library and won numerous other awards.
 “Life After Death,” a story about his wife’s seven-year odyssey to help convict her daughter’s killer, was nominated by the Post for the 2011 Pulitzer Prize.